top of page

 Search

-• Writer's pictureJack Orenstein
+Writer's pictureJack Orenstein

 Building new commands

-Grep is very useful, and you can call it from marcel, e.g.
+grep is very useful, and you can call it from marcel, e.g.

-grep "def set_env *.py
+grep "def render_compact" *.py

-Running this in marcel's marcel/op directory yields:
+Running this in marcel's marcel/object directory yields:

 This output is not structured, so it is difficult to process further.
 It would be nice if there were a marcel version of grep that produced structured output, e.g.